PrettyR/alx-system_engineering-devops/0x02-shell_redirections/README.md

-4. Last lines of a file.
-Display the last ten lines of a file
+5. I prefer the first ones.
+Display the first ten lines.